vivo-community/ansible-role-vivo/README.md

 =========

-Ansible role to install and configure [VIVO](https://github.com/vivo-project/VIVO) - the extensible semantic web application for research discovery and showcasing scholarly work .
+Ansible role to install and configure [VIVO](https://github.com/vivo-project/VIVO) - the extensible semantic web application for research discovery and showcasing scholarly work.
+It follows the directions given in the [Installing VIVO](https://wiki.lyrasis.org/display/VIVODOC112x/Installing+VIVO) guide.

 Example Playbook